quii/learn-go-with-tests/structs/readme.md

 }
 ```

 So far, so easy.
-Now you need to create a function called `Area(width, height float64)` which returns the area of a rectangle.
+Now let's create a function called `Area(width, height float64)` which returns the area of a rectangle.

 Try and do it yourself, following the TDD cycle.